 Payment can only be issued if the invoice meets the criteria.
 The following information is required:

-If the WCB receives an application for payment after a 12-month period from the time the medical aid is provided to an injured worker, the WCB will not pay any account rendered by a physician, surgeon, hospital or other health care professional or institution.
+If the WCB receives an application for payment after a 12-month period from the time the medical aid is provided to a worker, the WCB will not pay any account rendered by a physician, surgeon, hospital or other health care professional or institution.
 See WCB procedure, Medical Aid Billings – Payment (PRO 53/2006).

 Keep a daily record of the service you provide to our customers in case an audit is required.